kwalczak80/melting-gerry/README.md

 ## **Features**

 ### **User Name**
-* Once the program has been executed, the welcome screen is displayed informing the user about the game name.
+* Once the program has been executed, the welcome screen is displayed, informing the user about the game name.
 * The user is asked to enter their name before the game starts.

     ![Enter User Name](docs/screenshots/enter_user_name_screen.PNG)
 * Only alphabetical characters are allowed when entering the user name.
 Special characters, numbers, etc., will not be accepted.

     ![Player Name Not Alphabet Letters](docs/screenshots/player_name_alphabet_characters_only.PNG)
-* In addition, the user name cannot be longer than 20 letters.
+* In addition, the user name can not be longer than 20 letters.

     ![Player Name Too Long](docs/screenshots/player_name-max_20_characters.PNG)
 * If the user name has an incorrect format (blank), an appropriate message will be displayed on the screen.